elizabethsiegle/Bay_Area_tech_meetups/README.md

 Whatever can you talk about with people at meetups?
 If it’s an iOS meetup, I’m guessing you’re both interested in iOS.
 If it’s at, say, GitHub, there are always cool stickers and the Octocat statue.
 Get out of your comfort zone! :scream:
 <br>
 <br>
-Add people on LinkedIn, Twitter.
+Add people on LinkedIn and Twitter.
 Don’t be afraid to ask for business cards or emails or anything.
 Chances are, you’ll see these people at future meetups, or at other tech meetups around SF.
 I’m surprised at how tight-knit some of the meetups, or developer community/ies in general are!

 ## Speaking